 Monetary Policy Committee

-The Monetary Policy Committee meets twice per quarter according to a pre-announced schedule (in special cases unplanned committee meetings can also be called) and makes decisions on the announcement of the inflation target, monetary policy rate, and other issues that are delegated to the committee from the NBG Board.
-Namely, the determination monetary, foreign exchange operations and open market operations; the issuance of own securities; calculation of and adherence to the rules of minimum reserve requirements; the interest rates on NBG loans, deposits and other monetary policy operations (except for being a lender of last resort); determination of norms for minimum reserve requirements; and issues related to the usage of monetary and foreign exchange policy instruments.
+The Monetary Policy Committee meets twice a quarter according to a pre-announced schedule (in exceptional cases, MPC may also hold an extraordinary meeting) and makes decisions on the monetary policy rate.
+Furthermore, the MPC makes decisions on the monetary and exchange rate policy that are defined by the Organic Law on the National Bank of Georgia.
+These include open market operations and other monetary and foreign exchange operations, the issuance and circulation of own securities, calculation of and adherence to the rules of minimum reserve requirements.
+Other functions of the Committee are: setting interest rates on loans, deposits and other monetary operations of the National Bank (except for lending of last resort), setting minimum reserve requirements, and using monetary and foreign exchange policy instruments.